Skip to main content

 What Tak Bat Actually Is

 The Tak Bat is the morning alms-giving procession in Luang Prabang.
-Each day at sunrise, more than 200 monks from the 13 watts (temples) in town walk silently down the main streets in single file, collecting rice and snacks in their bowls from locals and visitors kneeling along the way.
+Each day at sunrise, more than 200 monks from the 13 Wats (temples) in town walk silently down the main streets in single file, collecting rice and snacks in their bowls from locals and visitors kneeling along the way.
 It's been happening for centuries.
 It's the reason most travelers wake up before dawn here.

 My First Morning: Lost in the Rain